Myths, Misconceptions, and Misidentification

 - Repellents containing 10-30% DEET (N,Ndiethyl-meta-toluamide) are most effective.
 Repellents confuse mosquitoes by blocking the pores in your skin that allow mosquitoes to sense warmth and moisture in a person’s body.

-- Tires, birdbaths, flower pots, rain barrels, children’s toys, abandoned pools, tarps, and boats can all breed mosquitoes if they are holding water.
-It is important to empty these items every 7-10 days in the summer.
+- Tires, birdbaths, flower pots, rain barrels, children’s toys, abandoned pools, tarps, boats, and many other outdoor items as well as low-lying ground and ditches can all breed mosquitoes if they are holding water.
+It is important to monitor, drain, or empty these items every 7-10 days in the summer.

 The insects that are most commonly mistaken for mosquitoes are called midges.
 Midges are true flies that are closely related to mosquitoes, and resemble them somewhat, but most midges are non-biting.
 Midges can emerge and fly any day of the year when the air is warm enough, even in mid-winter.
 Males often cluster in large swarms, usually in bright sunlight and around water where the females will visit to lay their eggs.
 Since most midge species are attracted to light, they are often found on the exterior surfaces of houses, or on windows and doors.